 Everything you need to know about OCR solutions

 Fortunately, there is a way to eliminate these manual tasks through automation.
-Automating business processes allows you to bring your business more fully into the digital age and can free up your resources so that your team can focus on the activities that can bring real growth to your company.
+Automating business processes allows you to bring your business more fully into the digital age and free up your resources so that your team can focus on the activities that can bring real growth to your company.

 This is where OCR solutions come in.
 OCR stands for optical character recognition.
-OCR refers to a software that has the ability to scan printed and digital documents and record the data within them as text.
+OCR is software that can scan printed and digital documents and record the data within them as text.

 You need a complete Intelligent Document Processing (IDP) solution.
 One great example of this is Rossum.
 Rossum goes beyond merely scanning and converting documents but provides an entire suite of features and functions that you can use to take control of your documents across your business processes.

 Best OCR software

 This allows you to convert documents to more useful data.
 However, this kind of OCR also requires that you build a template for every format of the document you want to scan.
-This kind of OCR also still requires some manual work as the accuracy of each scan will need to be verified.
+This kind of OCR also still requires manual work, as the accuracy of each scan will need to be verified.
 The second kind of OCR scanning is cognitive OCR.

 Different businesses will be comfortable with different features, but the best OCR software utilizes cognitive OCR.
 It is far easier to use and can get up to speed much faster than other OCR technology.

 As an added benefit, we make integration fast and simple by offering a system that comes trained out-of-the-box to understand and scan a huge variety of document formats.

 Best OCR software for invoice processing

 One of the tedious processes mentioned above is paper-based invoice processing.
 Many businesses are doing away with it entirely.
 Instead, they are relying on automation solutions to process invoices automatically.

-To our eyes, they may be, but if you look at a collection of recent invoices at your business, you’ll probably see that the same field of data can look very different across a variety of invoices.
+To our eyes, they may be, but if you look at a collection of recent invoices at your business, you’ll probably see that the same field of data can look very different across various invoices.
 This doesn’t present a challenge for humans, but machines are a different matter.

 This variability results in traditional OCR systems making frequent mistakes in the scanning process which then requires your human employees to go and fix those errors.
-AI-enabled OCR is clearly a better choice for accounts payable invoice scanning software.
+AI-enabled OCR is a better choice for accounts payable invoice scanning software.

-Microsoft’s cognitive OCR software comes in a few different forms.
-Microsoft Office Document Imaging (MODI) is a solution for scanning documents and extracting the text from them.
-Microsoft’s solution even offers you the ability to edit certain documents and change the text within them.
+Microsoft’s cognitive OCR software comes in a few different forms, including Microsoft Office Document Imaging (MODI) is a solution for scanning documents and extracting text.
+Microsoft’s solution allows you to edit certain documents and change their text.

 This is a useful feature.
-However, it is not designed to be used at scale and thus would not be very helpful in terms of automating business processes.
-Intsig OCR solutions are primarily focused on ease of use and allow you to use your mobile device as a document scanner.
+However, it is not designed to be used at scale and thus would not be very helpful in automating business processes.
+Intsig OCR solutions focus on ease of use and allow you to use your mobile device as a document scanner.

 Finally, not all of these OCR solution providers focus on providing comprehensive Intelligent Document Processing.
-If you’re interested in automating your processes and using OCR solutions to do so, it’s important to understand whether or not any given platform is going to help you reach your goals.
+Suppose you’re interested in automating your processes and using OCR solutions.
+In that case, it’s important to understand whether or not any given platform will help you reach your goals.